kitsu-org/cardboard/documents/getting-started.md

 cardboard.connect();
 ```

-All there's left is just to ``bun run index.ts`` and you're now running your first ever bot with cardboard! 👏
+All there's left is just to ``node index.js`` and you're now running your first ever bot with cardboard! 👏